ResourcesRecommended reading: in print and online

 ✭ Spoonfuls of Germany: US-based German Nadia Hassani writes wonderful stories about the history of her favourite German recipes; she has also published a cookbook of regional recipes of the same name

-✭ Berlin – What’s Cooking?: Bavarian Julia spent 10 years living in London, where she ran a pop-up German café in an old pie shop, and now has a deli and communal cooking space in Berlin.
+✭ Berlin – What’s Cooking?: Bavarian Julia spent 10 years living in London, where she ran a pop-up German café in an old East End pie shop, and she now has a deli and communal cooking space in Berlin.
 On her blog, she shares traditional German recipes as made by her friends

 ✭ Schiller Wine: based in Frankfurt and Washington DC, wine expert Christian Schiller writes prolifically and with great authority about all things related to German wine